loca-tion/Social-Media-App/README.md

 - Efficient data storage and retrieval using MongoDB, providing scalability as the user base expands.
 - Integration of the MERN stack (MongoDB, Express.js, React.js, Node.js).

-## Acknowledgements

-- The Memes Share application was developed as a personal project by [Prashant Thakur].